Chip, chip hooray! Here are the homemade pickles that put all others to shame.

 1 1/2 cups sugar

 About the cukes.
-Regular cukes will work, but pickle cukes, about 3 to 5" long, work better because they have thicker skins and fewer seeds.
+This recipe is for making sandwich sized slices, but there's no reason why you can't use it to make spears or whole pickles.
+Whole pickles take a bit longer because the skin is not as permeable as the inside of the cuke.
+Regular cukes will work, but pickle cukes, about 3 to 5" long, work better because they have smaller, softer seeds.
 You can make gherkins if you can get those little baby cukes.
 Just use them whole.

 About the vinegar.
 Use only distilled white vinegar, not cider vinegar.
 Cider vinegar has too strong a flavor for this recipe.